timolins/coinbot/README.md

 #### Run it in production

-Same rules apply as above, but for an production environment I suggest to use `npm run build` and `npm start`. `:bot` and `:web` can also be applied on those two commands.
+Same rules apply as above, but for a production environment I suggest to use `npm run build` and `npm start`. `:bot` and `:web` can also be applied on those two commands.

 ### Writing a new command